ev3dev/ev3dev.github.io/docs/tutorials/using-pixy-camera.md

 height = pixy.value(5)        # Height of the largest SIG1-object
 ```

-When mode is set to one of the signatures (e.g. `SIG1`) retreive data
+When mode is set to one of the signatures (e.g. `SIG1`), retrieve data
 as follows:

 ```python